piotr-placzek/hobby-paints-catalog/README.md

 # hobby-paints-catalog
 The application will allow you to manage your paints and search for substitutes.

+# Manual
+User guide is available at https://piotr-placzek.github.io/hobby-paints-catalog/.
+Also in polish.

 # Requirements
 | Node.js | v16.10.0 |
 |-|-|